-The following example of funding under the current section 7520 rate (0.8% in May 2020) illustrates the importance of funding the trust with assets expected to appreciate:
+The following example of funding under the current Section 7520 rate (0.4% in August 2020) illustrates the importance of funding the trust with assets expected to appreciate:

 GRAT funding can also be useful for individuals that don’t want to use their lifetime exemption amount for gifts during their lifetime and for clients that have already exhausted their lifetime exemption.
 Assume the same GRAT funding above with a couple of minor changes:

 The trust annuity payment increases to a $204,000 annual payment to the grantor.
 This reduces the present value of the remainder interest to zero.
 There is no gift tax exclusion amount used for this transfer.
 Assuming a 5% return as above, the remaining assets after the 5-year term are projected to be $150,000.

 While a tax-free transfer of $150,000 may not seem like enough to bother with funding a trust and paying the annuity for 5 years, we can increase the funding amount to increase the benefit.
 Funding the trust with $10,000,000 in assets would result in $1,500,000 being transferred tax free at the end of the term.
 In addition, by naming a grandchild as the trust beneficiary, the assets will also be excluded from the next generation’s estate, which can facilitate an increased multi-generational wealth transfer.